Nordgaren/FromSoft-Mod-Language-Patcher/README.md

 This is a tool that patches the languages for FromSoft mods.
 Moves all new entries from English FMG files to other languages.
-Will also overwrite all changed entries with a reference file, provided by you (vanilla version of the BND you changed) If don't provide a reference file, the program will overwirte all nulls and tell you how many changed (so any nulls that's ere changed to use in the mod WILL get changed)
+Will also overwrite all changed entries with a reference file, provided by you (vanilla version of the BND you changed) If don't provide a reference file, the program will overwrite all nulls and tell you how many changed (so any nulls that's ere changed to use in the mod WILL get changed)
 It uses SoulsFormats by JK Anderson

 ## Current know compatability: